 The second will be a portfolio of objects you have made, collected or worked with archivally, intended to explore the essential relationship of material and process to the form of objects.
 The portfolio will be expected to be a coherent whole, with the choice of each object and the relationships of objects to each other well considered.
 The portfolio will have an accompanying explanatory text, which may be presented as a series of captions.

-Britton, A. (2013) Seeing Things: collected writing on art, craft and design, Occasional Papers
+Britton, A. (2013) Seeing Things: Collected writing on art, craft and design, London: Occasional Papers

-Ingold, T. (2000) The perception of the environment, Routledge
+Ingold, T. (2000) The Perception of the Environment, London: Routledge

-Ingold, T. (2013) Making: anthropology, archaeology, art and architecture, Routledge
+Ingold, T. (2013) Making: Anthropology, archaeology, art and architecture, London: Routledge

-Leslie, E. (2005) Synthetic Worlds: Nature, Art and the Chemical Industry, Reaktion
+Leslie, L. (2005) Synthetic Worlds: Nature, Art and the Chemical Industry, London: Reaktion